 Use special symbols: Non-alphabetical or non-numeric characters will be confusing when sending URLs.
 Hyphens can often be mistaken for underscores on paper.
 And, if you tell your mom over the phone that your website is Tina&Celine.com, chances are that she’ll try TinaandCeline.com or TinaNCeline.com before the ampersand.

 Coming up with an idea for your wedding website can be a fun and easy activity for you and your partner.
+There are many website themes and designs to choose from that reflect your relationship and personality.
 If you’re both blanking on where to start, though, we’re here to help.

 Use these wedding website ideas and templates as a starting point as you brainstorm your URL:

 This template is a classic and effortlessly chic option.
-Many couples prefer a template that uses both of their first names, as it’s effortless and to the point.
+Many couples prefer a template that uses both of their first names, as it’s simple and to the point.

-Adding the year of your wedding to your names is a popular option in both wedding websites and hashtags.
+Adding the year of your wedding after your name is a popular option for both a wedding website and a wedding hashtag.
 It’s less cluttered than including the full month and date (a URL faux pas), but still excites anticipation for your upcoming celebration.

 If the above options are a little too plain and bland for your tastes, adding the word “wedding” to your names will make it crystal clear exactly what this website is about.
 Combine this with your wedding year for a URL that has all the details.